Misdemeanors

 Contributing to the Delinquency of a Minor | Up to 1 year in jail, up to $2,500.00 in fines |

-Our Virginia criminal defense attorney can help those accused of a misdemeanor throughout Northern Virginia including Alexandria, Arlington, & Fairfax.
-Contact us today.
+Our Virginia criminal defense attorneys can help those accused of a misdemeanor throughout Northern Virginia including Alexandria City, Arlington County, and Fairfax County.
+Here is a list of additional jurisdictions in which we practice.